Ergonomics: The Employee's Role

 Understanding and practicing basic ergonomic principles is the first defense against possible injury.

-- Read about the EH&S Ergonomics Resource Fund that provides funding assistance toward ergonomic product purchases from STORE for employees who have completed ergonomic training.
+- Use the Ergonomics Resource Fund to help buy ergonomic products for employees who have completed ergonomic training.

-Become a keen observer of your own posture and the movements you make as you perform your work and use your equipment.
+Become a keen observer of your own posture and how you interact with your workstation and equipment.

 - Observe the patterns of work taking place throughout the day.
 Look for ways to change your task patterns to reduce repetitive motions and strain.